Alice C. Linsley

 St. Augustine (A.D.
 354-430) wrote: “Numbers are the universal language offered by the Deity to humans as confirmation of the truth.”

-St. Augustine is not saying that numbers tell us truth, only that God uses numbers symbolically to confirm the truth.
+St. Augustine is not saying that numbers tell us truth, only that numbers confirm God-established patterns and symbolically confirm the truth.
 This is what St. Augustine argues against the Donatist, Tichonius, observing that "if Tichonius had said that these mystical rules open out some of the hidden recesses of the law, instead of saying that they reveal all the mysteries of the law, he would have spoken truth" (De Doctrina Christiana, III, xlii).

 St. Ambrose, commenting on the days of creation and the Sabbath, explained: "The number seven is good, but we do not explain it after the doctrine of Pythagoras and the other philosophers, but rather according to the manifestation and division of the grace of the Spirit; for the prophet Isaias has enumerated the principal gifts of the Holy Spirit as seven.”

-When the number 3 is associated with south it signifies peace on earth or "thy kingdom come".
+When the number 3 is associated with south it seems to signify peace on earth or "thy kingdom come".
 This is evident in the description of the New Jerusalem in Revelation.
 The city has twelve gates and sits on twelve foundation stones (Rev. 21:12-14).
 Three face east, three face north, three face south, and three face west.
-We may illustrate this as follows
+We may illustrate this as follows:

 3→ 3↑ 3↓ 3← Notice that the third position faces south.